 The Directive entered into force on 5 July 2018, and will need to be transposed in all EU Member States‘ national legislation by 5 July 2020.

-FEBA has been advocating for such measures for a long time and will continue to follow-up closely their implementing together with its country members.
+FEBA has been advocating for such provisions for a long time and will continue to follow up their implementation at national level together with its members.

-FEBA and its members actively cooperate with EC- DG Health as an expert in the drafting of the EU donation guidelines.
+FEBA and its members actively cooperated with DG Health and Food Safety, European Commission in the drafting of the EU donation guidelines.

-FEBA has also collaborated with EU-level food related trade organizations to publish Guidelines on food donation
+FEBA has also collaborated with European organizations representing the food supply chain to publish Guidelines on food donation.